Other Men's Women: Plot

-In 1929, Bill White (Grant Withers), is a railroad engineer and boozing womanizer who is evicted from his boarding house for excessive drinking and late rental payments.
+In 1929, Bill White (Grant Withers), is a steam locomotive fireman and boozing womanizer who is evicted from his boarding house for excessive drinking and late rental payments.
 Needing a new place to live, he accepts the invitation from his longtime friend and fellow engineer, Jack Kulper (Regis Toomey), to move into his home, where he resides happily with his wife Lily (Mary Astor).
 This new living arrangement brings changes to relationships as the months pass.
 Bill and Lily's own friendship, which at first is playful and innocent, evolves into a passionate love between them.
 Hesitant to hurt Jack, they try to keep their feelings secret, at least for a while; but Jack begins to notice differences in his wife's demeanor and becomes suspicious when he finds that Bill has suddenly moved out of their house.
-Jack initially thinks Lily and his friend have had a quarrel, but he later confronts Bill inside the cab of the coal-fired steam locomotive that the two men operate together at the nearby rail yard.
+Jack initially thinks Lily and his friend have had a quarrel, but he later confronts Bill inside the cab of the oil-fired steam locomotive that the two men operate together at the nearby rail yard.
 There Bill finally admits to Jack that Lily and he have fallen in love.
 In the fistfight that ensues, Jack falls during the struggle, strikes his head, and is permanently blinded by the injury.